nerves-networking/vintage_net_ethernet/README.md

 `"11:22:33:44:55:66"`.
 Any other return value or raising an exception will cause VintageNet to skip setting the MAC address.

-Instead of supplying an MFA tuple, you can specify a string for the `:mac_address` key.
+Instead of supplying an MFArgs tuple, you can specify a string for the `:mac_address` key.

 ## Properties